srvk/DiViMe/docs/source/usage.md

 ## Further information on Step 1, putting your data into the ```data/``` directory

 Put the sound files that you want analyzed (and annotations, if you have any) inside the shared ```data``` folder.
 It is probably safer to make a copy of your files (rather than moving them), in case you later decide to delete the whole folder.
+Also, for greater security, DiViMe (as a VM) can only see data within the ```DiViMe``` folder, so soft links to files outside of that fodler will not work.

 You can drop a whole folder into ```data```.
 You will provide the path to the specific folder to be analyzed when running the tools (as per instructions below).
 All `.wav` files in that folder will be analyzed.

 If your files aren't .wav some of the tools may not work.
 Please consider converting them into wav with some other program, such as [ffmpeg](https://www.ffmpeg.org/).
 It is probably safer to make a copy (rather than moving your files into the data folder), in case you later decide to delete the whole folder.

-If you have any annotations, put them also in the same "data" folder.
+If you have any annotations, put them also in the same ```data``` folder.
 Annotations must be in .rttm format, and *they should be named exactly as your wav files*.
 If you have annotations in .cha, .eaf, .textgrid, or .its, see the Format section for instructions on converting them into .rttm.

 IMPORTANT: If you already analyzed a file with a given tool, re-running the tool will result in the previous analysis being overwritten.